Charmin toilet paper kills forests and destroys bird & caribou habitat

-Despite sustainability claims, P&G is using hundred-year-old trees in Canada’s boreal forest are to make their toilet paper and paper towels.
+Despite sustainability claims, P&G is using hundred-year-old trees in Canada’s boreal forest to produce their toilet paper and paper towels.
 You can make a difference: don’t buy Charmin (or Bounty!)
 Choose brands made from recycled or bamboo fibers.
 LEARN MORE.

 WATCH THE TRAILER FOR OUR NEW DOCUMENTARY: